-\paragraph{Extent and limitations of closure testing.} The closure tests presented in this section are entirely successful, thereby validating the NNPDF4.0 methodology in the data region.
+The closure tests presented in this section are entirely successful, thereby validating the NNPDF4.0 methodology in the data region.
 However, it is important to understand what the closure tests do and do not verify.

 The closure test, at least in its present incarnation, makes two assumptions.
 The first is that the underlying distribution of the experimental data is known exactly.
 Specifically, if the data are Gaussian, it is assumed that their distribution is unbiased and that the covariance that characterizes this multi-Gaussian distribution is fully known.
 In realistic situations, of course, this, even in the best of hypotheses, can only be approximately the case, since the experimental covariance matrix is itself an observable which is extracted from the data, and thus it is characterized by an uncertainty on the uncertainty.
 Furthermore, some sources of systematic uncertainty are based on theoretical estimates and thus subject to theoretical uncertainties which are difficult to estimate.
 Finally, in the worst case it may happen that some data or the associated uncertainty are simply incorrect: this would correspond to a biased distribution (wrong central value) or an incorrect uncertainty or correlations (wrong covariance matrix).